infomongo/infomongo.github.io/_posts/2018-05-04-gun-death-rates.md

 American Samoa and the US Virgin Islands are US Territories.
 The US Virgin Islands has the highest rate of gun deaths in the Caribbean, while American Samoa has one of the lowest.

-Bermuda, Antigua and Barbuda and the Bahamas all have similar average income levels, about half the average income of the US.
-Bermuda and Antigua and Barbuda have fairly low rates of gun deaths, while the rate in the Bahamas is much higher.
+Bermuda, Antigua and Barbuda and the Bahamas all have similar average income levels, about half the average income of the U.S. Bermuda and Antigua and Barbuda have fairly low rates of gun deaths, while the rate in the Bahamas is much higher.

 Haiti, a very poor country, has about the same rate of gun deaths as the U.S.